-The whole point of the War on Drugs was to make it seem scary.
+After all, the whole point of the War on Drugs was to make weed seem scary.
 And decades later, the plant still carries around a whole lot of stigma, even as we start to see the laws around it loosen.
 But the truth is, cannabis is just a plant and incorporating it into your self-care regime is safer than a whole host of toxic beauty and skincare brands currently on the market.
 For perspective, the beauty industry is unregulated in the US and many products that make it onto store our shelves have been altogether banned in Europe.

 1. Swap your glass of wine for cannabis